Solomonic/theming.jekyll.yenza_de/_posts/2015-11-19-faster-cheaper-safer.markdown

 series: jekyll
 series-nav-title: faster, cheaper, safer

+seo_description: Exposure and Performance is most important?
+You may don't to pay hosting anymore when using a pre-compiled website and perform best in SEO and pageload time.
 ---

 The commonly used CMS (Wordpress, Joomla!, ...) are all server-side applications which require sophisticated features from the hosting environment, as a database and activated PHP or Python compilers.
-If your website-project is of reasonable size, aimed to exposure, performance and SEO rather then direct interaction with visitors as in community sites or e-commerce, then you may don't need any paid hosting at all anymore.
+Your website-project is of reasonable size, aimed to exposure, performance and SEO rather then direct interaction with visitors as in community sites or e-commerce?
+Then you may don't need any paid hosting at all anymore.
 Sounds good?
 Let's dive into pre-compiled websites and what they have to offer ...

 <!--more-->